 However, if after these attempts you have not passed, you will either be issued with a Statement of Attainment for the parts of the course that you have passed only.
-For the units you were deemed NYC (not yet competent), you will be required to resit the part of the course that the assessment relates to and pay a re-sitting fee.
+For the units you were deemed NYC (not yet competent), you will be required to redo the unit and pay the associated fee, resit the part of the course that the assessment relates to and pay a resitting fee.
 Re-sitting fees will be calculated as total cost divided by total number of hours for the course and multiplied by total Unit hours.